 6. Interest Based Advertising

 We and third parties engage in interest-based advertising provided by vendors in order to deliver advertisements and personalized content that we and other advertisers believe will be of interest to you.
 To the extent third-parties are using cookies or other technologies to perform these services, NICE does not control the use of this technology or the resulting information for online, mobile, or email advertising, and is not responsible for any actions or policies of such third parties.
 Advertisements, emails, and other messages may be delivered to you by NICE or its service providers based on your online or mobile behavior, your search activity, your geographic location or other information that is collected by us or obtained from third parties.
-You may also see advertisements for third parties on the EZ Links Properties, other websites or properties, or on your mobile device, based on your visits to, and activities on, the NICE Properties.
+You may also see advertisements for third parties, other websites or properties, or on your mobile device, based on your visits to, and activities on, the NICE Properties.
 Some of our vendors and we may use our own or third-party aggregated or anonymized personal information, demographic data, and other inferred commercial interests to assist in the delivery of our advertisements to you.

 In addition, we and our business partners use third parties to establish deterministic or probabilistic connections among devices (such as smartphones, tablets, and computers) to deliver more relevant advertising to you and for advertising analytics and reporting purposes.
 This means that information about your use of websites or applications on your current device may be combined with information from your other devices.
 We also may share this information and other inferences with third parties to allow them to target advertising, personalize content, or analyze behavior.
 This allows, for example, advertisements you see on your tablet to be based on activities you engaged in on your smartphone.
 These business partners may share and combine information from cookies with identifiers (such as device IDs assigned by Google or Apple) and IP addresses to make connections among related devices.
 This also allows for a more personalized experience across the NICE Properties.

 22 Zarhin Street